Analysis#

 SimulationResultsfrom astochsimsolvesimulation.
 This should contain a batch of simulation trajectories (e.g., from vmapping overstochsimsolve). -

-species_at_t(Iterable[tuple[str, int | float]]) –An iterable containing two tuples, where each tuple consists of a species name and a time point, e.g.,
+species_at_t(Iterable[tuple[str, Any]]) –An iterable containing two tuples, where each tuple consists of a species name and a scalar physical time point, e.g.,

 n_grid_points1(int | None, default:None) –Number of grid points for the first species.
 If